sabecker-bioinfo/sgidspace/README.md

 # Synthetic Genomics D-SPACE Public Library

+## Scott Becker's Principal Contribution
+My major responsibility was the training process.
+The DNN archictecture and frameworks were in place prior to 2018 when I did my part.

 ## Demo site
 A public demo of the D-SPACE annotation and search capabilities is available here https://dspace.bio/.